Voice: +1

 products and services.
 Mr. Cohen is credited with initiating the United

-States Postal Service project that has resulted in the popular
+States Postal Service project that resulted in the popular

 "self-sticking" postage stamps.
 Learning about a long-dormant proposal